-- No progress has been made on this implementation strategy. - The Wastewater Technical Subcommittee will investigate potential training modules for OSSF inspector training as a part of the FY2018 work plan.
+- The Wastewater Technical Subcommittee will investigate potential training modules for OSSF inspector training as a part of the FY2018 work plan. - NCTCOG and the Wastewater Technical Subcommittee have begun preparing for the OSSF workshop, tentatively scheduled for summer 2018.

 OSSF Operation and Maintenance